mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 #### Compilation in VSCode

-Please add following line to your settings.json file :
+Please add the following line to your settings.json file :
 ```
     "go.buildTags": "unit,e2e",
     "go.testTags": "unit,e2e"
 ```

-This will enable compilation for unit test and end to end tests.
+This will enable compilation for unit test and end-to-end tests.

 #### Debugging in VSCode

-To debut in VSCode you need to create an debug configuration for the command with required arguments.
+To debut in VSCode you need to create a debug configuration for the command with required arguments.
-Run following commands to
+Run the following commands to

 ```
 touch .vscode/launch.json
 ```
-Then put following configuration into the file.
+Then put the following configuration into the file.
 Review and replace command name and arguments depending on the command you are using.

 ```json